Phoenixville Tech Group

 We do not have any prerequisites, just come, ask questions, bring your tech issues and enjoy.

-Gadget Gurus – Glenn will be available for one-on-one help and group discussion of computer use issues, and to help with questions you have about any presentation session.
-Or any other tech questions you might have, to help do tech things that no individual ought to have to do alone.
+Gadget Gurus – Glenn will be available for one-on-one help and group discussion of computer use issues and help with questions you have about any presentation session.
+Or any other tech questions you might have to help do tech things that no individual ought to have to do alone.

-An Important Note: Along with much praise for the STG and what we do at our presentations, there are some of our attendees who say "their eyes get glazed over" at how quickly we move through the different screens and options.
+An Important Note: Along with much praise for the STG and what we do at our presentations, some of our attendees say “their eyes get glazed over” at how quickly we move through the different screens and options.
 WE HEAR YOU!
-We have kicked this around and are committed to making no demonstration clicks or entries on the computer image on the TV screen without making sure everyone knows what are doing and how/why we are doing it.
+We have kicked this around and are committed to making no demonstration clicks or entries on the computer image on the TV screen without ensuring everyone knows what we are doing and how/why we are doing it.

 During our group meetings and clinics, we cover the following topics and more.